 3. Pop A Multivitamin

-One every day.
-Also talk to your gynae about whether you need to have folic acid or primrose oil supplements.
+One every day - but only after a consultation with your gynaecologist.
+Also talk to them about whether you need to have folic acid or primrose oil supplements.
 These help ensure that your body has healthy levels of vitamins and minerals to function properly.

 4. Stay Stress-Free

 Stress is a major factor that can affect your period gravely.
 Stress disrupts levels of the hormone cortisol, which affects estrogen and progesterone – the hormones that are responsible for menstruation.
 Chronic stress will lead to menstrual anomalies, so you definitely need some stress busters to help manage it better.
 Try yoga and meditation, learn to unwind at the end of a day with a hot bath, pamper yourself to spa days once a month and take that vacation you’ve been wanting!

 Erratic sleep schedules also contribute to disruptions in menstruation.
 In fact, girls who typically stay up late and sleep till late are said to have more severe PMS symptoms.
 Remember that the next time you’re staying up late watching a movie!
 Sleeping early and setting a regular sleep schedule can help normalize hormonal functioning and your cycle.